EmilionR/pp5-frontend/README.md

 ### Languages Used

-Python, HTML, CSS, and JavaScript.
+JavaScript, Python, JSX, HTML, CSS.

 ### Frameworks & Libraries Used

 Django REST - The framework used for building the backend API

 React - The main framework, used for building the frontend application

+PostgreSQL - Used for the database schema

 Bootstrap - Used for more efficient styling and scripting